PHaNtoMzX77/Wave/README.md

 who helped with translating.

 - Thanks to TWGStud10 for design help and coding the scrollbar system.
-- Thanks to Pengu. for helping me with the update service and all my previous projects as well.
+- Thanks to Pengu. for helping me with the update service and the account service
-- Thanks to MinecraftJava89 for support with cloud services, namely the account service and other online services

 ## Translations
 The goal of Wave is to have a universally accessible PPTOS, one that can be used in ANY language.
 So I have to thank everyone who